-- 1. This type of medication shall be supplied by the parent or guardian. - 2.
-A signed form shall be completed by the parent requesting that school staff administer the medication.
+- 1. This type of medication shall be supplied by the parent or guardian. - A signed form shall be completed by the parent requesting that school staff administer the medication.
 Forms are available online and in the school office.
 For long term medications this form shall be updated annually or whenever the medical protocol changes. - 3.
-If appropriate, a physician should provide a signed statement documenting the need for the medication.
+A physician should provide a signed statement documenting the need for the medication.
 This shall include the name of the medication, time of dosage, means of administration, reason for medication, possible adverse effects, and any applicable emergency instructions. - 4.
 Medication shall be in the original container with the entire label intact. - 5.
 Parents shall supply any utensils needed such as spoons, eye droppers, etc. - 6.
 Students are NOT allowed to self-administer any type of active ingredient medication or palliative product (cough drops) while at school or while involved in school related functions.
-A note must be given to teacher/office with instructions for dosage and time.
-Items left in backpacks/desk can cause harm to others if found and treated like candy. - 7.
+Items left in backpacks/desk can cause harm to others if found and treated like candy.
+They will be confiscated.
+Parents will need to make arrangements to have returned. - 7.
 All school administered OTC medications are secured in the office.

-FOOD SERVICES/HOT LUNCH
+FOOD SERVICES/HOT LUNCH-During COVID lunch will be delivered to classroom